 About

 Louis Komjathy (“Dr. K”; Ph.D., Religious Studies; Boston University) is a leading independent scholar-educator, outsider-scholar, and translator.
 He also has been described as an academic dissident, court exile, thought-criminal, and “the most dangerous man inside/outside of academia.”
 Some have conjectured that he is the multi-locating superhero known as the Black-5.
 He is founding Director and Distinguished Professor of Unlearning at The Underground University (TUU) and founding co-editor (with Kate Townsend) of Square Inch Press (SIP), a newly-established independent Daoist publisher.
 He researches and has published extensively in Animal Studies, Contemplative Studies, Daoist Studies, and Religious Studies, following specific interests in contemplative practice, embodiment, and mystical experience.
-In addition to over thirty academic articles and book chapters, Dr. Komjathy has published twelve books to date.
-These include the more recent Introducing Contemplative Studies (Wiley-Blackwell, 2018), the first and only book-length introduction to the emerging interdisciplinary field; Entering Stillness: A Guide to Daoist Practice (with Kate Townsend) (Square Inch Press, 2022), a poetic and practical introduction to tradition-based Daoist practice-realization from an applied, committed, and lived perspective; Primer for Translating Daoist Literature (Purple Cloud Press, 2022), a practical introduction to translating classical Chinese Daoist literature and the first bilingual Daoist sourcebook; the Twentieth Anniversary Edition (TAE) of the classic Handbooks for Daoist Practice (Square Inch Press, 2023), which is the first and only tradition-based Daoist sourcebook of Daoist literature; and the long-awaited Daode jing: A Contextual, Contemplative, and Annotated Bilingual Translation (Square Inch Press, 2023), which is the first Daoist contemplative translation utilizing a Daoist scholar-practitioner approach.
-He is currently working on a number of independent book projects focusing on Daoist commentary literature, Daoist meditation, and Daoist views of immortality, which address interpretive issues related to hermeneutics, praxis, and time, respectively.
-His larger work explores cross-cultural practices and perennial questions related to contemplative awareness, embodied aliveness, and beyond-states.
-He lives in semi-seclusion on the Northshore of Chicago with his wife Kate Townsend, dog-companion Takota (Friend-to-Everyone), and surrounding forested ravines and birdsong.
+In addition to over thirty academic articles and book chapters, Dr. Komjathy has published fourteen books to date.
+These include the more recent Entering Stillness: A Guide to Daoist Practice (with Kate Townsend) (Square Inch Press, 2022), a poetic and practical introduction to tradition-based Daoist practice-realization from an applied, committed, and lived perspective; Primer for Translating Daoist Literature (Purple Cloud Press, 2022), a practical introduction to translating classical Chinese Daoist literature and the first bilingual Daoist sourcebook; the Twentieth Anniversary Edition (TAE) of the classic Handbooks for Daoist Practice (Square Inch Press, 2023), which is the first and only tradition-based Daoist sourcebook of Daoist literature; the long-awaited Dàodé jīng: A Contextual, Contemplative, and Annotated Bilingual Translation (Square Inch Press, 2023), which is the first Daoist contemplative translation utilizing a Daoist scholar-practitioner approach; and Traces of a Daoist Immortal: Chén Tuán of the Western Marchmount (Brill, 2024), the first comprehensive and systematic study of the Daoist mountain hermit and eventual immortal Chén Tuán (Xīyí [Infinitesimal Subtlety]; d.
+989).
+He is currently working on a number of independent book projects focusing on Daoist commentary literature, Daoist embodiment, and Daoist meditation, which address interpretive issues related to hermeneutics, embodiment, and praxis, respectively.
+His larger work explores cross-cultural practices and perennial questions related to contemplative awareness, embodied aliveness, beyond-states, and transtemporality.
+He lives in semi-seclusion in the wooded ravines of Ravinia, Illinois with his wife Kate Townsend, dog-companion Takota (Friend-to-Everyone), and surrounding birdsong.